gcallah/JohnGray/papers/callahan.md

 "The new atheists have directed their campaign against a narrow segment of religion while failing to understand even that small part.
 Seeing religion as a system of beliefs, they have attacked it as if it was no more than an obsolete scientific theory...
 But the idea that religion consists of a bunch of discredited theories is itself a discredited theory -- a relic of the 19th century philosophy of Positivism."
-(2028, p.
+(2018, p.
 9)

+And he goes on to note that "The Genesis story is not an early theory of the origin of species" (2018, p.
+11).

+As Gray demonstrates, the new atheists, far from being irreligious, are followers of Auguste Comte's "religion of humanity," a cult the French thinker created in the 19th century that contained its own positivist rites and sacraments.

 The next variety of atheism that Gray addresses is secular humanism.
 He convincingly argues that the belief in continued human progress, divorced from its Biblical roots, is just the echoing death rattles of our Christian civilization.